splunk/itsi-deep-dive-email-alert/README.md

-# README
+# Splunk ITSI Deep Dive Email Alert

-This will provide Splunk ITSI users the ability to send an email alert of underlying Deep Dives (KPIs and Services) of a Notable Event.
+> This will provide Splunk ITSI users the ability to send an email alert of underlying Deep Dives (KPIs and Services) of a Notable Event.

 ## Pre-requisites
 * Required libraries ([if not already installed](http://dev.splunk.com/view/python-sdk/SP-CAAAEDG)):